The Shongololo Express: African Trilogy

 The Shongololo Express provides a high quality, yet affordable, rail safari experience for visitors to Southern Africa.
 This exciting panoramic 15 day sojourn winds its way across Southern Africa from the Indian Ocean in the east to the Atlantic coast in the west.

 The Train: Each train has accommodation carriages, dining cars, a lounge car, small gift shop, smoking lounge and observation car with open-air balcony.
+The service is discreet and friendly with an enthusiastic team of chefs ensuring guests' every need is catered for.

 The two types of cabins are refined and spacious offering passengers privacy and comfort with double or twin beds and fittings and facilities that are of the highest standard.
 There is adequate storage and all have en-suite bathrooms with shower, toilet and basin, tea-and-coffee facilities (Emeralds only), safes, air conditioning, linen and amenities and are serviced daily.